Bukkiedevs/Chat-app-landing-page/README.md

 -Video chat
 -Messaging

-This design is inspired by a creator's design on the Figma community
+This design is inspired by a creator's design from Figma community